alex-s168/etca-hw-hub/ext_spec/ext_vnd_asyncnoc.md

 This extension allows programs to receive NoC data whilst doing something else, making NoC way more useful.

+Implementing this extension **without** having core-local memory is __stupid__

+Implementing this extension in an out-of-order CPU isn't smart either, because you could have multiple execution ports that perform normal NoC send or receive instructions.

+## Specification
 This can only be used in **priviliged mode**, for simplicity reasons.

-Implementing this extension **without** having core-local memory is __stupid__

 There are `NUM_NOC_ASYNC` async NoC controllers, which is at least one.